galaxyproject/training-material/topics/statistics/tutorials/aberrant_pi3k_pathway_analysis/tutorial.md

 The RTK/RAS/PI3K molecular genetic axis controls critical cellular functions and is commonly altered in various cancers (Fruman and Rommel 2014).
 Perturbations across this axis can lead to deficiencies in cell-cycle, survival, metabolism, motility and genome stability, triggering hallmark phenotypes of cancer.
 The constitutive activation and presence of phosphatidylinositol-3,4,5-trisphosphate (PIP3) trigger membrane-bound onco-signalosomes.
 This presents significant challenges for treatment, as PI3K cascade can be activated in several ways { Zhao2006 }.

 In this tutorial we plan to measure aberrant PI3K pathway activity in TCGA dataset using RNASeq information and mutational and copy number information of following frequently altered genes.
-We named this tutorial as Pancancer Aberrant Pathway Activity Analysis (PAPAA)
+We named this tutorial as PanCancer Aberrant Pathway Activity Analysis (PAPAA)

 ![pi3k_pathway](../../images/aberrant_pi3k_pathway_analysis/pi3k_pathway.png "Genes used in this study from ERK/RAS/PI3K pathway.
 Red text indicates Oncogenes, blue text indicates Tumor suppressors genes.")